oldham123/cfa_level_iii/_readings/Reading 32 Risk Management Applications of Forward and Futures Strategies.md

 ## Secret Sauce Notes

-- Derivates can be used to adjust portfolio exposures
+- Derivatives can be used to adjust portfolio exposures
   - Buying equity contracts increases equity exposure, and portfolio beta
   - Buying bond contracts increases bond exposure, and portfolio duration
   - The inverse can be achieves by selling them